ninja-smurf/alfred-ninja-sort/README.md

-# alfred-ninja-sort
+# Ninja Sort
-Alfred workflow to sort text.
+## _an Alfred workflow to sort text._

+This workflow is a tool to sort paragraphs of a selected text alphabetically.